 The day-to-day running of the affairs of the church is the responsibility of a team of staff, headed by our Senior Pastor.
 We ensure the smooth and spiritual operation of the various ministries, administer the budget and ensure the appropriate funding of all approved activities.

 The role of the staff team is to act as enablers and coordinators for the ministry of the church which is carried on by all members.

 Some of the organisational tasks may be delegated by the Elders or the Senior Pastor to goal-oriented teams comprised of both staff and members.
 These might be permanent (e.g. Human Resources, Pastoral Care, Missions teams) or ad-hoc (e.g. Building Committee, Search Committee).

 The Chairman of the Elders liaises closely with the Senior Pastor to ensure that the operational side of the church fulfils the goals and vision established by the spiritual leadership.

 Northcross Church is led by a team of 12 Elders who are Christian leaders, members of the church in good standing, held in high regard by the congregation as a whole, and who fulfil the qualifications in 1 Tim 3:1-7 and Titus 1:6-9.

 The Elders lead the church in all areas of vision and ministry, leadership, and major appointments.
-They reach their decisions by consensus, through the study of the Scriptures, prayer, honest and respectful discussion, and the seeking of wise counsel.
+Decisions are reached by consensus, through the study of the Scriptures, prayer, honest, and respectful discussion, and the seeking of wise counsel.
 The Elders endeavor to communicate frequently and openly with the membership, both to inform them of major issues being faced and to seek their feedback and advice, prior to significant decisions being made.

 Have a question about what we believe at Northcross Church?
 Get in touch with the team directly by clicking the button below.